TheDarkerPath/dnd-fatal-outcome-odds/README.md

 probabilities of fatal outcomes from the generated data for each run which can be used to check the model against predicted ideal probabilities.

-In addition, an ideal Poisson distribution can optionally be calculated and plotted for the given starting parameters.
-This is then plotted against observed probability of total fatal outcomes on a given run to see how well the observed probabilities compare with theoretical predictions.

 In the cumulative fatal outcomes plot, runs are plotted as different colour lines and superimposed on the same axes for easy comparison.
 Verticals in the plot represent fatal outcomes for player characters.
 The text console output shows